anthonysiu2000/anthonysiu2000/README.md

 # Hi👋, I'm Anthony Siu and this is my Github Repository :)

-A CS Graduate from Cornell with a passion in MLAI and data.
+A CS Graduate from Cornell with a passion in ML/AI and databases.

 - ⚡ I’m currently working on and building upon various REACT tutorials.